adsrmk/vitepress-latest/docs/en/guide/elementor_500.md

 # Elementor Internal Error (500)

-When editing a page, you may suddenly encounter a 500 Internal Server Error.
+If you encounter a 500 Internal Server Error while editing a page, please note that this is a known issue within Elementor.
-This issue appears to be caused by a known bug in Elementor.
+This error is typically triggered by a technical conflict.

 ## Resolution

-1. Duplicate your current page and save it again, **or** create a new page, insert your existing template, and save it.
+1. Duplicate the Page: Clone your current page and save it.
+Alternatively, create a new page, import your existing template, and save the new version.
-2. Delete the old page
+2. Replace the Original: Once the new page is confirmed working, you may safely delete the original version.